minakamoto/pcshscr2023/docs/1st.md

 ### Create a component to display a random Pokemon

-#### 1. Open the src/App.tsx file and replace its contents with the following code:
+#### 1. Open the src/App.tsx file and replace its contents with the following code

 ```jsx
 import { useState } from "react";